toddpeleg/TP_pipeline/README.md

 https://docs.google.com/document/d/10WqRuIbrM-SlY68Tq0pRLI35-FTzgNZyc_-Meeit5QY/edit?usp=drive_link

+v 3.14.0 (pi!)
+- consolidated everything down to one file - pipeline_menu.py
+- added file xfer assist (in the TP_Pipe menu) with the UI of asset manager.. this tool allows you to go through all the files on your project and build a list of files to transfer to another machine.  select all files you want and add them to a list.  choose options for including publishes and dependencies.. then build a folder
+  <project name>/io/file_xfer_assist/<todays date>
+  includes a json file.  then run the tool, point to the dated folder (wherever you choose to save it) and click import

 v 3.12.6
 - fixes to asset manager implementation.. adding group names to the in scene list for clarity
 - fixed asset manager cache bugs